UIAA SAFECOM ANSWERS YOUR QUESTIONS.

 This first topic is:

 A number of climbers put on sunscreen when at the crag, climbing or belaying.
-Is this a good idea and does it damage equipment?
+Does it damage equipment?

 UIAA SafeCom: What effects certain substances have on the performance of rope is an interesting topic.
 John McKently and collaborators have previous led discussions on this subject.
 Their research has strong practicality but is now a little dated and covers some standard everyday substances that ropes could be exposed to.
 Sunblock/cream was not one of the areas addressed.
 Furthermore, sunblock can vary by composition, and its nature can change on a fairly regular basis (such as newer formulations being reef-sensitive).
 McKently did find that pH seemed to be the worst offender of nylon.